dannyboyjr/discord-clone/$project_outline/Routes.md

     }
     ```

-* Error response: Couldn't find a Server with the specified id
+* Successful Response
-  * Status Code: 404
+  * Status Code: 200
   * Headers:
     * Content-Type: application/json
   * Body:

     ```json
     {
-      "message": "Server couldn't be found",
+      "message": "Successfully deleted",
-      "statusCode": 404
+      "statusCode": 200
     }
     ```

+* Error response:  Only the Server Owner can delete this Server
+  * Status Code: 403
+  * Headers:
+    * Content-Type: application/json
+  * Body:

+    ```json
+    {
+      "message": "Forbidden: Only the Server Owner can delete this Server", "statusCode": 403
+    }
+    ```

 ## CHANNELS

-### Get Channel by Id
+### Get Channel from Channel id

 Returns the selected channel in the current server.